Timberfang/ModListVault/Games/stardew-valley.md

 1. [Automate](https://www.nexusmods.com/stardewvalley/mods/1063) - Place a chest next to a machine to automate it.
 2. [Part of the Community](https://www.nexusmods.com/stardewvalley/mods/923) - Gain friendship points in new ways.
 3. [Canon-Friendly Dialogue](https://www.nexusmods.com/stardewvalley/mods/2544) - Adds about 2600 new lines of dialogue across all 34 characters who have a heart level.
-4. [Happy Birthday](https://www.nexusmods.com/stardewvalley/mods/520) - Have a birthday for your farmer.
-5. [Bigger Backpack](https://www.nexusmods.com/stardewvalley/mods/1845) - Buy a bigger backpack at Pierre's for only 50,000g!
+4. [Bigger Backpack](https://www.nexusmods.com/stardewvalley/mods/1845) - Buy a bigger backpack at Pierre's for only 50,000g!